MainbaseT/power-pages-docs/power-pages-docs/configure/mcp-connect-clients.md

 ---
-title: Setup and connect MCP Server through AI chat clients
+title: Setup and connect to MCP Server via Microsoft 365 Copilot
 description: Learn how to connect AI chat clients to your MCP Server for seamless Power Pages data interaction.
 Follow step-by-step instructions for setup and integration.
 #customer intent: As a developer, I want to set up and publish an agent in Microsoft 365 Copilot.
 author: shwetamurkute